 Pharmacy technician jobs have a very bright future.
 Unlike many jobs, pharmacy technicians work in an area that has been relatively untouched by the economic downturn so far.
 Some predictions for growth in the field state numbers as high as an increase of 25% over the next seven years.

 This is good news for people with limited education, or the financial means of getting education.
-Needing only a high school diploma or GED, a young person or anyone for that matter can spend a few months getting formal training as a pharmacy technician and find employment in a retail pharmacy or hospital pharmacy or any of the other places pharmacy techs are employed.
+Needing only a high school diploma or GED, a young person or anyone for that matter can spend a few months getting formal training as a pharmacy tech and find employment in a retail pharmacy or hospital pharmacy or any of the other places are employed.

 After completing their formal training, prospective pharmacy techs can pass one of two exams and become certified as a Certified Pharmacy Technician.
 Once they have accomplished that, they will find many pharmacies willing to employ them.
 Pharmacy technician jobs are a bright spot in the economy.

 As an x-ray technician, one would be responsible for performing medical imaging tests that are a diagnostic device for the physicians who order them.
 It is the type of test that can readily help the doctor treat their patients health issues.
 The x-ray is one of the most popular choices in viewing what is actually going on in the body, and allows speedy interpretation, especially in broken bones and even tumors.
 In the cold and flu season it is very instrumental in detecting what is happening in a patients lungs.